 Disability Claims Process

 SSA has detailed information on how disabilities are evaluated, so make sure to read the SSA criteria for your condition.
 Go to Disability Evaluation Under Social Security.
-If your condition is not listed, or if you don’t meet all the criteria, try looking at the standards for qualification under other disabilities.
-Because SSA does not use the same diagnostic system as medical professionals, you might qualify for benefits under a condition other than that which you have been medically diagnosed with.
+If your condition isn’t listed or you don’t meet all the requirements, consider the qualification standards for other disabilities.
+Because SSA does not use the same diagnostic system as medical professionals, you might qualify for benefits for a condition different than the one you have been medically diagnosed with.

 Appealing Your Denied Claim